apollographql/apollo/graph-manager-docs/source/integrations.md

   - `apollo.engine.operations.latency.max`
   - `apollo.engine.operations.latency.avg`

-All of Graph Manager's new Datadog metrics are tagged with the GraphQL operation name, as `operation:<query-name>`.
+All metrics forwarded to Datadog are aggregated in 60-second intervals and tagged with the GraphQL operation name as `operation:<query-name>`.
 Unique query signatures with the same operation name are merged, and queries without an operation name are ignored.

-All of the metrics are also tagged with the Graph Manager graph name, `service:<graph-name>`, so multiple graphs from Graph Manager can send data to the same Datadog account.
+All of the metrics are also tagged with the Graph Manager graph name as `service:<graph-name>` and the variant name as `variant:<variant-name>`, so multiple graphs from Graph Manager can send data to the same Datadog account.
+If you have not set a variant name, then "current" will be used.

-Graph Manager sends metrics to Datadog in 60-second intervals.
-Data is forwarded with a 60-second delay to allow for reports to be collected, even in the case of temporary network failures.

 If you're reporting metrics to Graph Manager through the Engine proxy, Datadog will merge your statistics across multiple instances of the proxy (per-host metrics are not available).
 Just like in the Graph Manager UI, each operation inside a query batch is counted individually.

 #### Setup

 Getting set up with Graph Manager's Datadog integration is as simple as providing a Datadog API key to Graph Manager.
 There's no further configuration required!
-You will need to have an account with administrator access to Datadog to acquire that API key.
+You will need access to a Datadog account with administrator privileges to acquire an API key.

-1. Go to The [Datadog integrations page](https://app.datadoghq.com/account/settings) and search for "Apollo Engine".
+1. Go to the [Datadog integrations page](https://app.datadoghq.com/account/settings) and search for "Apollo Engine".
 2. Click the "+Available" button and go the the _Configuration_ tab.
 Copy the API key from the "Configuration" tab, click "Install Integration" at the bottom, and go to the [service](https://engine.apollographql.com) you'd like to enable Datadog Metric Forwarding for.
 3. In the settings for the service, scroll to "Integrations", and toggle Datadog to ON.
 When prompted, paste in the API key.
 4. Go to your Datadog metric explorer and start to see the metrics flow in!
 Please allow up to five minutes for metrics to be visible.